WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

     orientation of the Morison Element.

-The Morison Element time-step may also be defined as :code:`simu.dtME = N*simu.dt`, where N is number of increment steps.
+The Morison Element time-step may also be defined as :code:`simu.morisonDt = N*simu.dt`, where N is number of increment steps.
 For an example application of using Morison Elements in WEC-Sim, refer to the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository **Free_Decay/1m-ME** example.